osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

     		- Replaced f18 model on city maps with f16
     		- New sounds for factories and power plants
     		- Larger buildings now create shrapnel when destroyed which can do a small amount of damage
+    		- A random number of cows fly out of farms when destroyed
+    		- Generic building layout added to many non-city landscapes
     	- Moon maps:
     		- Added stars
 	        - Removed clouds as best I could (there is no atmosphere on the moon of course.. :P)